 Just because an IRA is self-directed, doesn’t mean you have to get your hands dirty managing it.
 There are dozens of robo-advisors available today, that can handle 100 percent of the investment management for you.
 All you need to do is fund the account, and get on with the rest of your life.

 Fidelity, Charles Schwab, and Ally Invest each have their own robo-advisor platforms.
-But the first robo-advisor—and the largest independent robo—is Betterment, and there are all kinds of reasons why that’s true.
+But the largest independent online financial advisor is Betterment, and there are all kinds of reasons why that’s true.

-You begin by completing a brief questionnaire that establishes your investment goals, time horizon, and risk tolerance.
-From there, Betterment designs a portfolio comprised of 12 index-based ETF’s, that invest in stocks and bonds.
-They handle portfolio set up, rebalancing, and dividend reinvesting as necessary.
+You begin by completing a brief questionnaire that establishes your investment goals, time horizon, and goal details.
+From there, Betterment designs a portfolio comprised of ETFs that invest in stocks and bonds.
+They can handle portfolio management, rebalancing, and dividend reinvesting as necessary.

-You can open an IRA at Betterment with $0, and fund it with monthly contributions.
-This can easily be done through payroll contributions, the same way you would with your checking or savings account.
+You can open an IRA at Betterment with $10, and fund it with monthly contributions.
+This can easily be done through recurring deposits.

 Reasons to open an account with Betterment

 - Ability to invest money, without needing to get involved in the details of investment management.
-It’s automatic pilot investing at its finest.
+It’s investing on auto-pilot.

-- You’re provided with a fully diversified portfolio, that’s invested in virtually thousands of individual securities, including stocks and bonds.
+- They offer fully diversified portfolio options invested in a variety of securities, including stocks and bonds.

-- Your entire portfolio can be managed for a very low annual fee.
+- Your entire portfolio can be managed for a low annual fee.

 The main reason to not go with Betterment